CaptainDario/DaKanji/README.md

 ##### Japanese with translation

-For this type of example sentences any text file that is structured like the following example can be imported
+For this type of example sentences any text file that is structured like the following example can be imported:

 ```
-iso8306 language code
+jpn	eng	spa	deu
+きみにちょっとしたものをもってきたよ。	I brought you a little something.
+Te traje algo pequeño.
+Ich habe dir eine Kleinigkeit mitgebracht.
+何かしてみましょう。	Let's try something.
+Hagamos algo.
+Lass uns etwas probieren.
+私は眠らなければなりません。	I have to go to sleep.
+Ich muss schlafen gehen.
 ```

+Here it should be noted that he header should contain languages given by their `iso8306 language code` separated by tabs (the first language must be japanese!).
+The following lines should be the example sentence and their translation.
+If a translation is not available in a certain language, two tabs should be included like in the last line above.

-an example can be found in []()
+A longer example can be found in [the samples folder](./samples/example_sentences/example_bank_1.tsv)

-##### Japanese only
+##### Extract examples from Japanese text

-test
+DaKanji can also extract sample sentences from a longer text file.
+This file should contain a full Japanese text like in [this sample](./samples/example_sentences/example_text_1.txt).